 - Notify Public Safety, supervisors, and possibly the main offices of the Department of Housing and Residential Education, if possible.
 Do not jeopardize safety to make any such notifications.
 If notification can be made, staff should describe their location in the building and any other pertinent info they may have.

 - Discourage students from exiting the building, if possible.

 Once the lockdown has concluded and the building has been re-opened, staff should follow these steps:

 - For staff working at the front desk, they should immediately return to this location to ensure swipe readers are back online so residents can enter the building.

-- Inform supervisors and Housing Services/Residential Education that the lockdown has been lifted and normal operations have resumed.
+- Inform supervisors and the Department of Housing/Residential Education that the lockdown has been lifted and normal operations have resumed.

-- For Resident Advisor staff – do a walk of the building checking in on students to ensure everyone is ok.
+- For Resident Advisor staff – do a walk of the building checking in on students to ensure everyone is okay.